 Before you dive into this project, you’ll need to make sure your old Mac gathering dust on a shelf is a suitable candidate for Web serving.
 Also consider what hardware upgrades your elderly Mac might need to bring it up to snuff.

-For reasonable performance, I recommend a Power Mac or a PowerPC-based PowerBook or Performa (those with four-digit model numbers, such as the PowerBook 5300 or Performa 6400).
+Recommended Models For reasonable performance, I recommend a Power Mac or a PowerPC-based PowerBook or Performa (those with four-digit model numbers, such as the PowerBook 5300 or Performa 6400).
 A 68040-based Mac–those in the Centris or Quadra line, for example–will also work, albeit slowly.
 Many of these Macs have on-board Ethernet, but if your Mac lacks it, you’ll need an Ethernet card to connect your server to other computers.
 The tricky part is finding the appropriate Ethernet card for your old Mac; the possibilities vary widely.
 See Farallon’s LAN Product Selector ( www.farallon.com/products/selector/ ) for information, and check for deals on eBay.

 As for hard-disk space, you will need between 75MB and 150MB for the System Folder–plus whatever your Web-server software and site files require.
 Unless you’re serving QuickTime movies, MP3 music files, or a lot of large images, almost any hard drive with a capacity of over 300MB will suffice.